 MAT 140 Calculus I 5

 240 Calculus II 5

 270 Foundations of Mathematics 3

-MAT I Electives numbered 300 or above 8
+MAT E Electives numbered 300 or above 8

-Mathematics Concentration for Elementary Teachers: 20 hours
+Mathematics Concentration for Elementary Teachers: 22 hours

-20 hours of optional work supporting the Elementary Education Endorsement
+22 hours of optional work supporting the Elementary Education Endorsement

-126 Pre-Calculus Topics 3
+MAT 130 Pre-Calculus Mathematics 5

 140 Calculus I 5

 210 Math for Elem School Teachers I 3

 215 Math for Elem School Teachers II 3

-140 Calculus I

-- 1. The student is a freshman, and - MAT 240 Calculus II is taken in his/her first semester on this campus or during the first semester it is offered, and - 3.
+- 1. The student is a freshman, and - 2.
+MAT 240 Calculus II is taken in his/her first semester on this campus or during the first semester it is offered, and - 3.
 No Calculus class is taken on any other college campus before coming to WSC.

-MAT 105 Intermediate Algebra (3) Prerequisite: one year of high school algebra or a "C-" grade or better in GST 102.
+MAT 105 Intermediate Algebra (3) Prerequisite: Placement or "C-" grade or better in GST 102.
 Designed for the student with a limited algebra background but a solid foundation in computational arithmetic skills is expected.
 Study of ratios, proportions, sets, functions, number systems, simple equations, factoring, fractions, exponents, radicals, logarithms, algebraic manipulations.
 This course does not meet a general education requirement.